Cat scratching on a sisal scratching post that's positioned in front of a sofa

 • By leaving visual signs that can be seen from afar.

-• By releasing ascent from the glands in their paws, and thus embedding their smell in the environment.
+• By releasing ascent from the glands in their paws and thus embedding their smell in the environment.

 Scratching shows joy and happiness

-Are scratching posts good for cats?
+Are scratching posts good for my feline friend?

-Still, since many cats like cardboard boxes and posts, cat owners often start with cardboard before purchasing more intricate and expensive cat furniture.
+Still, since many cats like cardboard boxes and posts, cat owners often start with cardboard scratchers before purchasing more intricate and expensive cat furniture.

-What is sisal rope and is it safe for cats?
+What is sisal rope, and is it safe for cats?

-Do cats like to scratch wood?
+Do cats like scratch wood?

 What is the difference between jute and sisal?